oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

 A frontend menu may be multi-level, and the child menu items are nested under parent menu items (e.g., **About**, **Customer Service**, **Privacy Policy**, and others are nested under **Information**).

 .. image:: /user/img/system/frontend_menu/frontend_menu_2.png
+   :alt: Configuration settings of the About menu under the commerce_footer_links frontend menu

 Menu items on the same level of hierarchy may be visually separated by a divider that looks like a horizontal line and helps you logically organize menu items.
 However, some menus do not support displaying dividers (on a particular level in the tree, or in general).

 .. image:: /user/img/system/menus/user_menu.png
+   :alt: User menu without divider

 To update the frontend menu contents, navigate to **System > Frontend Menus** in the main menu and click the menu name or the |IcView| View icon in the corresponding row of the frontend menu list.

 .. image:: /user/img/system/frontend_menu/frontend_menu_1.png
+   :alt: A lust of available frontend menu items

 On the page that opens, the menu item tree is displayed in the left panel.
 The center is reserved for the menu item configuration.